pierpo/react-archer/README.md

   order?: number, // higher order means arrow will be drawn on top of the others className?: string, // CSS class selectors on the SVG arrow
   style: ArcherStyle,
-}
+  domAttributes?: DOMAttributes<SVGElement>, // Allows to make selectable arrows by passing dom attributes like onMouseHover cursor?: Property.Cursor, // Allows to customize the hovering cursor of the arrow.
+Will only work if domAttributes is present hitSlop?: number, // Allows to make the selectable arrow thicker.
+Will only work if domAttributes is present }
 ```